GorillaStack/auto-tag/README.md

 When the repository was first authored, this was not supported by the lambda node version (v0.10).
 [Even now with version 4.3 support](https://aws.amazon.com/blogs/compute/node-js-4-3-2-runtime-now-available-on-lambda/), we still need to transpile code to es5 for compatibility, as not all language features are available (e.g. import etc).

-I've upgraded the templates to use [nodejs 6.10](https://aws.amazon.com/about-aws/whats-new/2017/03/aws-lambda-supports-node-js-6-10/), but I'm not sure if we can run this code natively yet...
+I've set the templates to use [nodejs 6.10](https://aws.amazon.com/about-aws/whats-new/2017/03/aws-lambda-supports-node-js-6-10/), but I'm not sure if we can run this code natively yet... -ray

 ##### Support for es5